AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/guides-ai.md

 The recommendations are generated using your configured AEM taxonomy, ensuring that suggested tags remain consistent with your organization's metadata strategy.

-## Guides AI Panel
+## Guides AI interface

-The Guides AI panel provides all the tools you need to generate, review, and apply AI-recommended tags.
+The Guides AI interface provides all the tools you need to generate, review, and apply AI-recommended tags.

 ![Guides AI panel](images/guides-ai-panel.png){width="650"}